jerryhgladinet/docs/admin/source/chapter03.rst

 Please reference the   :ref:`Tenant Admin's Collaboration section <tenant_admin_collaboration>`

-In the Team folders page, you can manage team shares, folder permissions and the underlying storage configuration.
+In the team folders page, you can manage team shares, folder permissions and the underlying storage configuration.

 .. figure:: _static/image_s4_3_19.png